YahyaGrb/mlflow_rasa_hp/README.md

 You can generate a test/train split in rasa using the command `rasa data split nlu` from you rasa project root directory.
 Than copy/paste them in files.

 `config.yml` should be added as a template as in the example, where you replace the values with the their name.

-You need to load `Spacy` model if you config uses spacy.

 ## Usage